NetApp/trident/docs/kubernetes/troubleshooting.rst

 * If you are upgrading your Kubernetes cluster and/or Trident to use beta Volume Snapshots, you will need to make sure all existing alpha snapshot CRs are completely removed.
 You can then use the ``tridentctl obliviate alpha-snapshot-crd`` command to delete alpha snapshot CRDs.
-Refer to :ref:`this blog <Things to Know Before Upgrading Trident>` to understand the steps involved in migrating alpha snapshots.
+Refer to `this blog <https://netapp.io/2020/01/30/alpha-to-beta-snapshots/>`_ to understand the steps involved in migrating alpha snapshots.
 * If you encounter permission issues when installing Trident with Docker as the container runtime, attempt the installation of Trident with the ``--in-cluster=false`` flag.
 This